mgw6/department_store/README.md

 The Department Store java application contains a method that provides menu with options to interact with the program and update the store inventory information.
-This program is made to simulate an Amazon store with no cashers, so it tracks all items by their Radio Frequency Identification (RFID) number.
+This program is made to simulate an Amazon store with no casheirs, so  all itemsare tracked by their Radio Frequency Identification (RFID) number.

 Menu Options include: